Kristian Kvakland

-Kristian Kvakland (February 5, 1927–October 2, 2011) was a Norwegian sculptor and artist.
+Kristian Kvakland (5 February 1927 – 2 October 2011) was a Norwegian sculptor and artist.
 Among his most famous works is the bronze Amanda-statue of the annual Amanda awards.
 The statuette originally weighed 4.5 kg, but has since been slimmed down to 2.5 kg.

-Kvakland was born in Orkdal, and was based in Blylaget.
+Kvakland was born in Orkdal Municipality, and was based in Blylaget.
 His works are represented in a number of public art collections in Norway.